 That is how, when tough times struck her own family, she was able to sacrifice her time away from them in order to protect their future.
 When her husband came home from two scarring tours in Iraq and Afghanistan, he was not ready to find a job in the civilian world.
 Natalie’s military career started as soon as his ended.
 With only two months left in their savings, she joined the Navy at 30 years old.

-As an FC, you are the foundation of a ship’s combat readiness; but these guns require more than good aim.
+As a Fire Controlman (FC), you are the foundation of a ship’s combat readiness; but these guns require more than good aim.
 As one of only two ratings in the Advanced Electronics/ Computer field, you will operate, maintain, and control everything from radars, fire control systems and computer systems to the Navy’s most advanced missile system, Aegis, which uses radar technology to detect, track, and eliminate targets all in one.
 This job requires highly specialized training and intricate attention.
 You are the mind behind the mechanisms that safeguard American lives, both on board and at home.

 Digging for purpose didn’t happen in her own backyard—it took her all the way to Bahrain.